nhilam-18/MBA-note/Financial-Accounting/inventory/note.md

     * Credit extended, often interest free
     * Can also carry early payment discounts
 - Payment of oustanding accounts payable with the discount period is advantageous

+## Days' Payable Period

+- Measures the extent to which a firm utilizes interest-free vendor financing
+- The longer the period, the greater the potential of being a future credit risk

+**Note:** long payable period generally a red flag, however it need to be consider along with contractuat, industry standard/norm, liquidation....